Anti-Japanese sentiment: Brazil

-When Brazil sided with the Allies and declared war to Japan in 1942, all communication with Japan was cut off, the entry of new Japanese immigrants was forbidden, and many restrictions affected the Japanese Brazilians.
+When Brazil sided with the Allies and declared war on Japan in 1942, all communication with Japan was cut off, the entry of new Japanese immigrants was forbidden, and many restrictions affected the Japanese Brazilians.
 Japanese newspapers and teaching the Japanese language in schools were banned, which left Portuguese as the only option for Japanese descendants.
 As many Japanese immigrants could not understand Portuguese, it became exceedingly difficult for them to obtain any extra-communal information.
 In 1939, research of Estrada de Ferro Noroeste do Brasil in São Paulo showed that 87.7% of Japanese Brazilians read newspapers in the Japanese language, a much higher literacy rate than the general populace at the time.
-Japanese Brazilians could not travel without safe conduct issued by the police, Japanese schools were closed, and radio receivers was confiscated to prevent transmissions on shortwave from Japan.
+Japanese Brazilians could not travel without safe conduct issued by the police, Japanese schools were closed, and radio receivers were confiscated to prevent transmissions on shortwave from Japan.
 The goods of Japanese companies were confiscated and several companies of Japanese origin had interventions by the government.
-Japanese Brazilians were prohibited from driving motor vehicles, and the drivers employed by Japanese had to have permission from the police.
+Japanese Brazilians were prohibited from driving motor vehicles, and the drivers employed by the Japanese had to have permission from the police.
 Thousands of Japanese immigrants were arrested or deported from Brazil on suspicion of espionage.
 On 10 July 1943, approximately 10,000 Japanese and German and Italian immigrants who lived in Santos had 24 hours to move away from the Brazilian coast.
 The police acted without any notice.
-About 90% of people displaced were Japanese.
+About 90% of the people displaced were Japanese.
 To reside in coastal areas, the Japanese had to have a safe conduct.
-In 1942, the Japanese community who introduced the cultivation of pepper in Tomé-Açu, in Pará, was virtually turned into a "concentration camp". his time, the Brazilian ambassador in Washington, DC, Carlos Martins Pereira e Sousa, encouraged the government of Brazil to transfer all Japanese Brazilians to "internment camps" without the need for legal support, just as was done with the Japanese residents in the United States.
-However, no suspicion of activities of Japanese against "national security" was ever confirmed.
+In 1942, the Japanese community that introduced the cultivation of pepper in Tomé-Açu, in Pará, was virtually turned into a "concentration camp".
+This time, the Brazilian ambassador in Washington, DC, Carlos Martins Pereira e Sousa, encouraged the government of Brazil to transfer all Japanese Brazilians to "internment camps" without the need for legal support, just as was done with the Japanese residents in the United States.
+However, no suspicion of activities of the Japanese against "national security" was ever confirmed.

 Even after the war ended, anti-Japanese sentiment persisted in Brazil.
 After the war, Shindo Renmei, a terrorist organization formed by Japanese immigrants that murdered Japanese-Brazilians who believed in Japanese surrender, was founded.
-The violence acts committed by this organization increased anti-Japanese sentiment in Brazil and caused several violent conflicts between Brazilians and Japanese-Brazilians.
+The violent acts committed by this organization increased anti-Japanese sentiment in Brazil and caused several violent conflicts between Brazilians and Japanese-Brazilians.
 During the National Constituent Assembly of 1946, the representative of Rio de Janeiro Miguel Couto Filho proposed an amendment to the Constitution saying "It is prohibited the entry of Japanese immigrants of any age and any origin in the country."
 In the final vote, a tie with 99 votes in favour and 99 against.
 Senator Fernando de Melo Viana, who chaired the session of the Constituent Assembly, had the casting vote and rejected the constitutional amendment.
 By only one vote, the immigration of Japanese people to Brazil was not prohibited by the Brazilian Constitution of 1946.